 Subsequent to the June 30, 2017 Measurement Date, the Board adopted a new funding policy.
 Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
 In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 Measurement Date.
+The assumed investment rate of return remained at 7.30% for the June 30, 2019 actuarial valuation.

 Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2019 employer contributions were determined in the June 30, 2016 valuation).
+The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2020 employer contributions were determined in the June 30, 2017 valuation).
 The following actuarial methods and assumptions were used to determine the most recent contributions reported in that schedule:

-Actuarial cost method Entry age

-Amortization method Level dollar, open
+Actuarial cost method Entry age Amortization method Level dollar, open